inkih04/Python-Projects/README.md

 ### 3. Folder Organizer
 - **Description**: A script to help you organize your files and folders.

+### 3. Website automator
+  -**Description**: Automates the opening of predefined URLs in the browser based on a selection of different options, including "work" or "personal."

 ## Future Additions
 - More automation tools for various tasks.
 - Enhancements and new features for existing projects.